nlburgin/cpufreq.sh/README.md

 DISCLAIMERS:

 * This has absolutely no warranty whatsoever.
 Use at your own risk.
 * This script assumes that all of the CPUs/cores on the system are identical in capability, and that you want to set them all to the exact same settings.
-If this assumption doesn't hold on you end, this script might not be sufficient for you.
+If this assumption doesn't hold on your end, this script might not be sufficient for you.